Gulf Oil: Marketing

 The Gulf logo is still used around the world by various businesses.
 GOI uses it for their marketing activities to focus on the sponsorship of motorsport teams including MotoGP teams Aprilia Racing Team Gresini, Trackhouse Racing and Formula 1 teams McLaren and Williams.
 This sponsorship is used across the world by Gulf distributors, alongside local activity demonstrating the GOI company ethos of "your local global brand".

+Gulf Oil has completed more than 14 years in partnership with the Indian Twenty20 cricket franchise, the Chennai Super Kings, making it among the longest for any sponsor-franchise association in the Indian Premier League (IPL).
+The Gulf logo is used as the chest branding of the iconic yellow kit of the franchise since 2011.

 In July 2020, GOI announced a multi-year strategic partnership with long time partner McLaren which includes Gulf being the preferred lubricant supplier to McLaren Automotive and a special Gulf livery for the 2021 Monaco Grand Prix.
 In February 2023, GOI announced a multi-year partnership with Williams Racing.
 For the 2023 Singapore, Japanese and Qatar Grands Prix, Williams raced a special Gulf livery chosen by a fan vote.
 In 2024, GOI and Williams announced a partnership extension and expansion to include GOI's coffee brand Reviva Coffee as the official coffee partner of Williams from 2025 onwards.

-In 2023, Swansea City announced Reviva Coffee as the club’s new main shirt sponsor.
+In 2023, Swansea City announced Reviva Coffee as the club's new main shirt sponsor.
 Gulf Oil have previously sponsored Swansea City between 1993 and 1996.
 For the 2025–26 season, Swansea City unveiled its third kit in Gulf colors.